BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

 following BED files standards.
 An example file can be found in the test directory.

-**Trimming**:

-These settings are used to filter raw reads when trimming.
-Reads that are shorter than the product of read-length and the cut-off factor are removed.

-* *read-length* specifies the length of the basepairs
-* *cut-off* specifies the cut-off factor

 # Running the pipeline

 PiGx SARS-CoV-2 wastewater is executed using the command